Taxicab distance based best-worst method for multi-criteria decision-making: An analytical approach: Conclusions and Future Directions

 The BWM is a recent MCDM method that has been effectively applied to numerous real-world applications, drawing significant attention from researchers.
 In this paper, we propose an analytical framework for a model of BWM called taxicab BWM by formulating an equivalent optimal modification based model.
-We develop an algorithm to obtain optimal weights, and demonstrate its effectiveness through numerical examples.
-This research significantly advances the theory of BWM in several aspects.
-Prior to this work, it was believed that the taxicab BWM produces a unique optimal weight set \cite{amiri2020goal}.
-In this work, we demonstrate that, in some cases, it may lead to multiple optimal weight sets—sometimes finitely many (Example 2, Example 3, and Example 4), and at other times, infinitely many (Example 5).
+We develop an algorithm to obtain the optimal weights, illustrate its effectiveness through numerical examples, and demonstrate its applicability using a real-world smartphone selection scenario.\\\\ This research provides fundamental clarifications to the theory of the taxicab BWM.
+A central contribution is the constructive characterization of its solution space.
+While previous studies reported a unique solution, our analytical approach reveals and formally explains the conditions under which the model yields multiple optimal weight sets—whether finitely many (Examples 2, 3, 4, and 6) or infinitely many (Example 5).
 In such instances, determining the exact number of optimal weight sets and obtaining them all numerically through optimization software can be challenging, particularly when there are finitely many due to the discrete nature of the solution space.
-In this research, we analytically derive all possible optimal weight sets, thereby eliminating the need for optimization software.
-This analytical framework provides a solid theoretical foundation that greatly enhances the understanding of the model.
-It helps in selecting the most suitable optimal weight set in some cases where multiple optimal weight sets exist (Example 3 and Example 4).
-The framework also simplifies the solution process, improving both computational accuracy and time efficiency.\\\\ This research suggests some important future directions as well.
-In certain instances, the taxicab BWM results in multiple optimal weight sets without indicating which set is the most preferable (Example 2 and Example 5).
-To address a similar issue in the nonlinear model of BWM, Wu et al. \cite{wu2023analytical} introduced a secondary objective function to identify the most preferable optimal weight set.
-It would be interesting to explore whether a similar approach can be applied to determine the most preferable optimal weight set for the taxicab BWM.
-An input-based consistency indicator is crucial for any MCDM method as it offers immediate feedback to the decision-maker regarding the consistency of decision data \cite{liang2020consistency}.
-In the BWM, the accuracy of a weight set is typically assessed using the Consistency Index (CI) and Consistency Ratio (CR), which are output-based consistency indicators \cite{rezaei2015best}.
-Deriving analytical expressions for CI and CR within the context of the taxicab BWM is a crucial research direction, as it will enable their use as input-based consistency indicators.
+In this research, we analytically derive all possible optimal weight sets, thereby eliminating the need for optimization software while significantly enhancing computational efficiency over the traditional approach, making the framework more accessible to non-experts and suitable for large-scale, dynamic decision-making environments.
+Additionally, we develop a decision-maker-aided strategy to select the most appropriate solution when multiple optimal weight sets arise.
+Based on this framework, we formulate a mixed-integer optimization model to compute the values of CI.
+We also establish threshold values for the consistency ratio, providing a practical criterion for assessing the admissibility of PCSs in real-world applications.\\\\ This analytical framework also reveals a inherent limitation of the taxicab BWM.
+By its nature of minimizing the TD, the model does not explicitly control the worst local violation.
+While the targeted approach of the taxicab BWM is advantageous in certain contexts, it is not always preferable.\\\\ Building on this analytical foundation, several key research directions emerge.
+First, it would be valuable to develop a hybrid model that integrates the inconsistency localization capability of the taxicab BWM with the uniform modification approach of the nonlinear BWM.
+Second, formulating an analytical framework for the Euclidean BWM to study its solution uniqueness and properties would provide important theoretical insights.